angeloashmore/gatsby-plugin-local-search/README.md

 is the name provided in the options.
 In the above example, the node would be accessed with `localSearchPages`.

-The Lunr index and store are made available as fields on the node.
-Both are large strings that can be run through `JSON.parse` as necessary.
+The search index and store are made available as fields on the node.

+- **`index`**: (string) The search index created using the engine selected in the plugin options.
+- **`store`**: (JSON) The store used to map a search result's `ref` key to data.

+Note that store is an array of objects but does not require you to explicitly query each field.

 ```graphql
 {